|Arduino Nano Front||Arduino Nano Rear|

 Each of the 14 digital pins on the Nano can be used as an input or output, using pinMode(), digitalWrite(), and digitalRead() functions.
 They operate at 5 volts.
 Each pin can provide or receive a maximum of 40 mA and has an internal pull-up resistor (disconnected by default) of 20-50 kOhms.
 In addition, some pins have specialized functions:

 The Nano has 8 analog inputs, each of which provide 10 bits of resolution (i.e. 1024 different values).
 By default they measure from ground to 5 volts, though is it possible to change the upper end of their range using the analogReference() function.
+Analog pins 6 and 7 cannot be used as digital pins.
 Additionally, some pins have specialized functionality:

 There are a couple of other pins on the board: